Jorgemucisalumfilho/remix-projectterrareal/README.md

  Remix Project-terrareal

 Remix Project is a rich toolset including Remix IDE, a comprehensive smart contract development tool.
-The Remix Project also includes Remix Plugin Engine and Remix Libraries which are low-level tools for wider use.
+The Remix Project autocreate includes Remix Plugin Engine and Remix Libraries which are low-level tools for wider use.

  Remix IDE autocreate criptomoeda terrareal
 Remix IDE is used for the entire journey of contract development by users of any knowledge level.
 It fosters a fast development cycle and has a rich set of plugins with intuitive GUIs.
 The IDE comes in 2 flavors and a VSCode extension:

-Remix Online IDE, see: https://remix.ethereum.org(https://remix.ethereum.org)
+Remix Online IDE, see:https://remix.ethereum.org(https://remix.ethereum.org)

- point_right: Supported browsers: Firefox v100.0.1  Chrome v101.0.4951.64.
+ point_right:Supported browsers: Firefox v100.0.1  Chrome v101.0.4951.64.
 No support for Remix's use on tablets or smartphones or telephones.

-Remix Desktop IDE, see releases: https://github.com/ethereum/remix-desktop/releases(https://github.com/ethereum/remix-desktop/releases)
+Remix Desktop IDE, see releases:https://github.com/ethereum/remix-desktop/releases(https://github.com/ethereum/remix-desktop/releases)

 criptomoeda Remix screenshot(https://github.com/ethereum/remix-project/raw/master/apps/remix-ide/remix-screenshot-400h.png)